-A proficiency scale is used by teachers and students in grades K-2 to determine the student's current level of progress and achievement toward meeting the expectations of a learning standard.
+A proficiency scale is used by teachers and students in elementary schools to determine the student's current level of progress and achievement toward meeting the expectations of a learning standard.
+We introduced the use of proficiency scales last year in grades K-2, and have expanded the use in conjunction with standards-based report cards, as they contribute validity and reliability to the scoring process.

 Proficiency scales use a 4-point system where a score of 3.0 indicates proficiency - meeting the standard's expectation(s).
 In other words a student who receives a score of 3.0 has MET the grade-level standard.
 A general description of the 4-point scoring system for proficiency scales is below: